MapsPeople/docs/src/content/getting-started/android/v3/new-project.md

   order: 120
 ---

-> PLEASE NOTE: The Android version of SDK v3 has entered maintenance mode, and will only recieve critical bug fixes.
-Only SDK v4 will recieve new feature updates.
-If you are a new user of MapsIndoors, we STRONGLY recommend following the [SDK v4 "Getting Started Guide"](https://docs.mapsindoors.com/content/getting-started/android/v4/) instead.
+> PLEASE NOTE: A newer version of the Android SDK exists.
+If you are a new user of MapsIndoors, we recommend following the [SDK v4 "Getting Started Guide"](https://docs.mapsindoors.com/content/getting-started/android/v4/) instead.

 <!-- Overview -->
 {% include "src/content/shared/getting-started/project/overview.md" %}